-A P&W Delivery Plan has been developed and sets out how to best manage demand at venues.
+A P&W strategy is currently being developed and will set out how to best manage demand at venues.
 We acknowledge walking is not accessible for all visitors, therefore, all park and walk sites will undergo an equality impact assessment to identify potential barriers to accessibility.

-Special consideration has also been made to protect any sensitive ecological environments at Cannock Chase (an Area of Outstanding Natural Beauty), along with a plan to mitigate any potential risks.
+Special consideration will also be made to protect any sensitive ecological environments at Cannock Chase (an Area of Outstanding Natural Beauty), along with a plan to mitigate any potential risks.

-The P&R & P&W Delivery Plan sets out the final locations for P&R and P&W sites, along with their detailed operational plans.
-This also provides more information about the about P&W and the P&W services at different venues.
+We will produce a P&R & P&W Delivery Plan later in 2021, setting out the final locations for P&R and P&W sites, along with their detailed operational plans.

+More information about P&W and the P&W services at different venues will be included once further details are confirmed.